FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 {:/comment}

-It is ALLOWED to combine trial load and trial duration in a way that would not be possible to achieve using any integer number of data frames.
+It is ALLOWED to combine Trial Load and Trial Duration values in a way that would not be possible to achieve using any integer number of data frames.

 {::comment}